Undergraduate Programmes

 Introduction to Economics

-This course aims to introduce students to an understanding of the domain of economics as a social theory; the main analytical tools which are used in economic analysis; the main conclusions derived from economic analysis.
-It will also develop students’ understanding of their organisational and policy implications and enable them to participate in debates on economic matters.
+The aims of this course are to introduce students to an understanding of the domain of economics as a social science; the main analytical tools and reasoning used in economic analysis; the main conclusions derived from economic analysis and to develop students’ understanding of their organisational and policy implications; and to enable students to participate in debates on economic matters.

 Mathematics 1

-The course aims to enable students to acquire mathematical skills including multivariate calculus and linear algebra, as required for their use in economics-based subjects.
-It also prepares students for further study in courses of mathematics and/or related disciplines.
+The objectives specifically include enabling students to acquire skills in the methods of calculus (including multivariate calculus) and linear algebra, as required for their use in economics-based subjects; and preparing students for further units in mathematics and/or related disciplines.

 Statistics 1